indrajeetkhatarkar/indrajeetkhatarkar/README.md

 <h3 align="center">A passionate Software Developer/Engineer from India</h3>

+## 👨‍💻 About Me

+Hi, I'm Indrajeet Khatarkar, a passionate Software Developer and DevOps enthusiast from India.

+- ☁️ Exploring AWS Cloud and DevOps technologies
+- 🐳 Working with Docker, Jenkins, Terraform and Linux
+- 🔄 Interested in CI/CD automation and cloud infrastructure
+- 🧪 Knowledge of Selenium & Playwright Automation Testing
+- 💻 Skilled in Java, SQL and Software Development
+- 🚀 Passionate about learning new technologies and building reliable solutions

 - 📫 How to reach me **indrajeetkhatarkar5@gmail.com**
 - 📋 My Resume <a href="https://drive.google.com/file/d/1A26R9y8l1T2b_iFQOUyLUg6VhN3gcKSa/view?usp=sharing">📂</a>